bhagyeshsp/nifty-tools/wsl-to-win-path-converter/README.md

-# In my daily workflow, I use some codes that help me work better.
-Feel free to modify, improve and use for your purpose.

 ## 1. WSL to Windows Path Converter
 I use Windows Subsystem for Linux (WSL) in my Windows environment.
 Challenge: Whenever I request a file path, most of them are returned in WSL format.
 (The <username> would be your WSL system username.)